Anonymous6598/Anonymous6598/README.md

 I also have second account Anonymous5689.
 Subscribe to it, please.
 Support my adventures on Linux.

 My colleague opened GitHub account.
 If you are my follower, please, start following him.
-Here is link to his profile: https://github.com/Rastko14
+Here is a link to his profile: https://github.com/Rastko14